CosmoLike/cocoa/Cocoa/external_modules/code/README.md

     $(cocoa)(.local) source ./installation_scripts/compile_XXX

-**Step 9 of 9**: Modify any YAML file that loads the new CAMB, adding the option `path` to the CAMB section
+**Step 9 of 9**: Modify any YAML file that loads the new CLASS, adding the option `path` to the CLASS section

     (...)